uuazed/numerapi/README.md

 #### Return values
 * `status_code`: Status code of the requests operation.

+#### Notes
+Uploading a prediction shortly before a new dataset is released may result in a 400 Bad Request.
+If this happen just wait for the new dataset and upload new predictions then.

 ### `get_user`
 ### Parameters
 * `username`: Name of the user you want to request.